sebastianspicker/network-lantern/docs/DOCUMENTATION.md

 This page keeps the current documentation guidance concise after earlier rough notes.

 ## Usage
-- Merged scattered log guidance into the docs.
+- Made the run assumptions easier to check later.

 - Earlier scratch notes were compressed into the current guidance.